Mowgli: Legend of the Jungle: Introduction

+Middle

 The "man-cub" is brought before the wolf council, where Bagheera strong-arms Baloo, a Himalayan brown bear, into serving as his fellow guardian.
 Shere Khan arrives to kill the child, but Akela, leader of the wolves, declares that the boy is under the pack's protection.
 Shere Khan warns that when Akela misses his prey, he will return to kill the boy.

 The child, now known as Mowgli, is adopted by Nisha and raised with the wolves.
 Years pass, and Mowgli encounters Shere Khan, who has antagonized the nearby "man-village" by killing their cattle.
-Mowgli falls into a tiger trap set by the villagers, but is saved by an Indian elephant missing half a tusk.
+Mowgli falls into a tiger trap set by the villagers, but is saved by Hathi, an Indian elephant missing half a tusk.

 Bagheera reveals to Mowgli that he is human, but Mowgli is determined to complete "the Running" – the trial to earn full membership in the pack.
 Bagheera urges Mowgli to leave the jungle for the village, where he will be safe from Shere Khan; watching the village from afar, Mowgli learns of the existence of fire.

 During the Running as Bagheera chases the young wolves to prove their skill, Mowgli uses his ability to climb and run upright to gain the lead.
 Desperate to keep him safe, Bagheera unfairly foils Mowgli.
 After stating to Mowgli that he let his guard down, an enraged Baloo confronts Bagheera for his actions.
 After running off, Mowgli is kidnapped by the Bandar-log tribe of monkeys and brought to Shere Khan.
 Baloo and Bagheera arrive to save him.
 They are overwhelmed by the monkeys and Mowgli is rescued by Kaa.
 Having failed the Running, an angry Mowgli rejects the friendship of the albino wolf cub Bhoot.
 He goes to visits Kaa who believes he can restore harmony to the jungle.